 Their biggest glaring weakness in the temperament department is how they deal with other pooches.
 They’re prone to aggression towards other dogs unless they’re properly trained and socialized, so you have to be extremely dedicated to their ongoing education if you plan on owning one.

-When it comes to the Pitbull vs American Bulldog, regardless of which breed you end up getting, there is one thing we can tell you with absolute certainty: if you get too close to it, it will lick your face.
+When it comes to the Pitbull versus the American Bulldog, regardless of which breed you end up getting, there is one thing we can tell you with absolute certainty: if you get too close to one, they will lick your face.